+(There is a Modified Sun Salutations routine on page 10.
+That routine is in the workbooks.
+The routine involves getting on the ground.
+If you don't have yoga mats, it's best to just show the class where to find the routine in their workbooks and do the exercises shown below.)

 Today we're going to do some yoga.
-(At the end of the lesson is a Modified Sun Salutations routine.
-That routine is in the participant cookbooks.
-However, it involved getting on the ground.
-If you don't have yoga mats, it's best to just show them were to find the routine in their cookbooks and do the exercises shown.)
 Everyone stand up.
 First let's warm up a bit with 30 jumping jacks.
-(Modified jumping jacks where you just step to the side are fine also) First let's quiet our minds by starting with a few slow, deep breaths.
+(Modified jumping jacks where you just step to the side are fine also.)
+First let's quiet our minds by starting with a few slow, deep breaths.
 Close your eyes if you wish.
 Inhale slowly and hold it (5 seconds total), now slowly exhale (5 seconds total).
 (Repeat 3 more times.)